BLavery/SAMD21-M0-Mini/README.md

 Then actually select the board: Tools/Board = Arduino SAMD / "Arduino Zero (Native USB Port)".
 Load up the standard Basic/Blink example sketch.
 Add a line like this
 ```    #define LED_BUILTIN 25  ```
-Compile and upload.
+Compile.
+Double-click the board reset button.
+Upload.
 See if a LED blinks.

+Let's explain a bit:

+1. the Arduino bootloader uses double click on reset button to enter flash upload mode.
+Single reset enters normal running mode.
+No boot0 jumpers like STM32 uses, are used on the SAMD.

+2. The "DFU" mode of USB upload is included in the Arduino install.

-Let's explain a bit:  The regular user LED is missing.
+3. The regular user LED is missing.
 So we choose one of the TX/RX LEDs.
 The Arduino sketch is NOT otherwise driving these as TX/RX indicators (see above), so we can re-employ them.
 But what pin or GPIO number?

-For this board, reference pins as 0-26 or A0-A5.
+4. For this board, reference the pins as 0-26 or A0-A5.
 Not D25, not PB03 or PB3.
 D0  PA11 UART-RX
 D1  PA10 UART-TX
 D2  PA14